stephenberry/repe/README.md

 `body_length` indicates the length in bytes of the body.

 If `body_length` is set to zero, the body section is omitted.
-Implementers must ensure that actions requiring a body (e.g., `set`, `call`) are not used with `body_length` zero, and respond with an appropriate error if such a mismatch occurs.

 ### String Length Constraints